gossamr/ethereumjs-devp2p/README.md

 #### `dpt.bootstrap(peer)` (`async`)

-Uses a peer as new bootstrap peer and calls `findNeighbouts`.
+Uses a peer as new bootstrap peer and calls `findNeighbours`.

 - `peer` - Peer to be added, format `{ address: [ADDRESS], udpPort: [UDPPORT], tcpPort: [TCPPORT] }`.